alchetrus/MM_TechAssignment/README.md

 ## Improvements

-The app can obviously be improved, but the required code for those improvements started growing and I just got tired :clown_face: Anyway, here is what could be improved:
+The app is in progress, here is what could and should be improved when i have more time:

 1. The UI obviously, I would play around with different colors, and components, and considering the fact that the api provides some images, in the details screen I could display the news image with **coil** for example.
 2. Adding a callAdapter for retrofit where `handleApiResponse` could be called, so that we wouldn't have to write it for every network call function.